When attending a K-12 conference, choosing the right student support tools is no easy task. Here are five tips for you as you enter the exhibit hall.

-Have you ever walked through the exhibit hall at a conference looking at all the products available for student support services?
+Have you ever walked through the exhibit hall at a conference looking at all the student support tools?
 Your heart beats faster with excitement and as you stroll through the aisles.
 Your mind races as you think about how each product could help you better serve your students or consider how how much fun they could have with it!

 You visit each table to get more information, and your smile conveys “our district must have this” as you fill your conference tote with wonderful giveaways and information.
 You might even get a stamp on a bingo card — your chance to win many wonderful prizes!